secretstartups/handbook/sales/training/SKO/index.html.md

 1.  **Enable**: Ensure every field team member returns home with a clear understanding of what’s needed to plan and execute their business for the new fiscal year (based on functional enablement priorities from senior leadership)

 # Sales Kick Off 2021
 SKO 2021 is scheduled to take place virtually during the week of Feb 8-12, 2021.
+Our theme is Peak Performance.
+Check out our [SKO 2021 Theme Reveal Video](https://vimeo.com/487653102) for a preview of the brand design.

 More details coming soon!

 ## High-level SKO 2021 Agenda
 Virtual SKO 2021 will consist of half-day sessions each morning (PT) during the week of Feb 8-12, 2021.
 Below is a high-level agenda: